MambaNUT: Nighttime UAV Tracking via Mamba-based Adaptive Curriculum Learning

 \section{Related work}

 \textbf{Nighttime UAV Tracking.} Real-world UAV tracking applications encounter considerable challenges in low-illumination nighttime scenarios, as generic trackers are primarily designed for daytime conditions.
 Recently, low-light enhancement and domain adaptation (DA) have emerged as the two primary methods for improving nighttime UAV tracking performance.
-In enhancement-based nighttime UAV tracking \cite{ye2021darklighter,fu2022highlightnet,ye2022tracker}, numerous types of enhancers are proposed to improve image illumination prior to processing by the trackers.
-Specifically, Li et al. \cite{li2021adtrack} integrate a low-light image enhancer into a CF-based tracker for robust nighttime tracking, while DarkLighter \cite{ye2021darklighter} and HighlightNet \cite{fu2022highlightnet} also develop low-light enhancers to mitigate extreme illumination and emphasize potential objects.
+In enhancement-based nighttime UAV tracking \cite{ye2021darklighter,ye2022tracker}, numerous types of enhancers are proposed to improve image illumination prior to processing by the trackers.
 However, the limited relationship between low-light image enhancement and UAV tracking leads to suboptimal performance and increased computational costs when enhancers and trackers are integrated in a plug-and-play manner.
 For DA training-based nighttime UAV tracking \cite{ye2022unsupervised,fu2024sam,fu2024prompt}, trackers utilize domain adaptation to transfer daytime tracking capabilities to nighttime scenarios.
-For instance, UDAT \cite{ye2022unsupervised} proposes using a transformer-based bridging layer to align image features from daytime and nighttime domains, thereby transferring somewhat tracking capabilities to the nighttime domain.
-TDA-Track \cite{fu2024prompt} introduces a novel temporal domain adaptation training framework for nighttime UAV tracking, making it the first to leverage temporal contexts in training nighttime UAV trackers.
 Unfortunately, DA-based methods incur higher training costs and are limited by the lack of high-quality target domain data for tracking.
-To build an end-to-end trainable vision system, DCPT \cite{zhu2024dcpt} introduces a novel architecture that enables robust nighttime UAV tracking by efficiently generating darkness clue prompts without needing a separate enhancer.
-However, this enhanced tracker burdens resource-limited UAV platforms by adding even more parameters to an already substantial fully transformer-based base tracker, increasing computational resource requirements and hindering efficiency.
+Recently, DCPT \cite{zhu2024dcpt} introduced a novel architecture that enables robust nighttime UAV tracking by efficiently generating darkness clue prompts to enhance the tracking capabilities of a fixed daytime tracker for nighttime operation, without the need for a separate enhancer, thus developing an end-to-end trainable vision system.
+However, this enhanced tracker burdens resource-limited UAV platforms by adding even more parameters to an already substantial fully ViT-based base tracker, increasing computational resource requirements and hindering efficiency.
 In our work, we explore the adaptation of Vision Mamba for nighttime UAV tracking for the first time, leveraging its powerful long-sequence modeling capabilities while ensuring computational costs grow linearly for efficient and accurate tracking.